Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/host-code.md

 However, in user-managed kernels XRT doesn't know how the kernel is started or stopped.
 That is in your hands.
 User-managed kernels offer a significant degree of flexibility and permit creative solutions to design problems because they are not constrained to the `ap_ctrl_hs` or `ap_ctrl_chain` control protocols.
 There is a lot of capability, but it is up to you to manage it.

 You must first setup the kernel, by writing to the registers to pass associated buffer addresses for the various kernel arguments.
-Then you must trigger the kernel execution by setting a register value or enabling a signal bit, followig the control protocol designed by the user and implemented by the kernel.
+Then you must trigger the kernel execution by setting a register value or enabling a signal bit, following the control protocol designed by the user and implemented by the kernel.

 ```
     std::cout << "INFO: Setting IP Data" << std::endl;